Folium Systems

 Define the business problem, data sensitivity, systems involved, reviewers, and success criteria.

-Build an inspectable workflow with safe data so staff and leaders can see behavior before access expands.
+Build an inspectable process with safe data so staff and leaders can see behavior before access expands.

 4. Architecture review

-Review runtime placement, data flow, permissions, provider handoffs, logging, quality gates, and support needs.
+Review runtime placement, data flow, permissions, provider handoffs, logging, quality checks, and support needs.

 5. Controlled pilot decision

-Move only after owners approve the evidence, known limits, rollback plan, and customer-side responsibilities.
+Move only after owners approve the records, known limits, rollback plan, and customer-side responsibilities.

 AI risk and launch standard